History of malaria: Etiology: Plasmodium tissue stage and reproduction

 Relapses were first noted in 1897 by William S. Thayer, who recounted the experiences of a physician who relapsed 21 months after leaving an endemic area.
 He proposed the existence of a tissue stage.
 Relapses were confirmed by Patrick Manson, who allowed infected Anopheles mosquitoes to feed on his eldest son.
 The younger Manson then described a relapse nine months after his apparent cure with quinine.

 Also, in 1900 Amico Bignami and Giuseppe Bastianelli found that they could not infect an individual with blood containing only gametocytes.
 The possibility of the existence of a chronic blood stage infection was proposed by Ronald Ross and David Thompson in 1910.

 The existence of asexually-reproducing avian malaria parasites in cells of the internal organs was first demonstrated by Henrique de Beaurepaire Aragão in 1908.

 Three possible mechanisms of relapse were proposed by Marchoux in 1926 (i) parthenogenesis of macrogametocytes: (ii) persistence of schizonts in small numbers in the blood where immunity inhibits multiplication, but later disappears and/or (iii) reactivation of an encysted body in the blood.
 James in 1931 proposed that sporozoites are carried to internal organs, where they enter reticuloendothelial cells and undergo a cycle of development, based on quinine's lack of activity on them.
 Huff and Bloom in 1935 demonstrated stages of avian malaria that transpire outside blood cells (exoerythrocytic).
 In 1945 Fairley et al. reported that inoculation of blood from a patient with P. vivax may fail to induce malaria, although the donor may subsequently exhibit the condition.
 Sporozoites disappeared from the blood stream within one hour and reappeared eight days later.
 This suggests the presence of forms that persist in tissues.
 Using mosquitoes rather than blood, in 1946 Shute described a similar phenomenon and proposed the existence of an 'x-body' or resting form.
 The following year Sapero proposed a link between relapse and a tissue stage not yet discovered.
 Garnham in 1947 described exoerythrocytic schizogony in Hepatocystis (Plasmodium) kochi.
-In the following year, Shortt and Garnham described the liver stages of P. cynomolgi in monkeys.
+In the following year, British biologists Henry Edward Shortt and Cyril Garnham described the liver stages of P. cynomolgi in monkeys.
 In the same year, a human volunteer consented to receive a massive dose of infected sporozoites of P. vivax and undergo a liver biopsy three months later, thus allowing Shortt et al. to demonstrate the tissue stage.
 The tissue form of Plasmodium ovale was described in 1954 and that of P. malariae in 1960 in experimentally infected chimpanzees.